Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 <h5>Class  IGESToBRep_TopoCurve</h5>

-All  methods are in charge of transferring curves  from IGES curve entities *(TransferCompositeCurve, Transfer2dCompositeCurve,  TransferCurveOnFace, TransferBoundaryOnFace, TransferOffsetCurve,  TransferTopoBasicCurve)* if an entity has transformation call to *IGESData_ToolLocation::ConvertLocation* with *Epsilon* value set to 10<sup>-4</sup>.
+All  methods are in charge of transferring curves  from IGES curve entities <i>(TransferCompositeCurve, Transfer2dCompositeCurve,  TransferCurveOnFace, TransferBoundaryOnFace, TransferOffsetCurve,  TransferTopoBasicCurve)</i> if an entity has transformation call to *IGESData_ToolLocation::ConvertLocation* with *Epsilon* value set to 10<sup>-4</sup>.
   * *IGESToBRep_TopoCurve::TransferPoint* - vertex is constructed from a Point entity with tolerance *EpsGeom*UnitFactor*.
   * *IGESToBRep_TopoCurve::Transfer2dPoint* - vertex is constructed from a Point entity with tolerance *EpsCoeff*.
   * *IGESToBRep_TopoCurve::TransferCompositeCurveGeneral* - obtains shapes (edges or wires) from other methods and adds  them into the resulting wire.
 Two adjacent edges of the wire can be connected  with tolerance up to *MaxTol*.